realduziy/bio-website/README.md

 To run this locally, you then need to run this command in a terminal that is opened in that file location

-command is : python app.py
+Command is : python app.py

 It should work after that; if not, then ¯\_(ツ)_/¯, ill write up a better read.me when I feel like it.